 - Create little scientists out of your children, introducing them to the world of botany, biology and chemistry, allowing them to monitor the progress of their plants and creating a number of experiments to learn the basics of keeping other organisms alive.

-- Gardening will teach your children the basic fundamentals to having responsibility and patience, taking care of their seeds to ensure they grow into healthy plants.
+- Gardening is and educational game that will teach your children the basic fundamentals to having responsibility and patience, taking care of their seeds to ensure they grow into healthy plants.
 This is a slow process too, which makes the moment a flower or sprout appears even more exciting!

-- It is more important than ever to promote sustainability within the younger generation, teaching to give back what they take.
-This is the perfect opportunity to teach your children about pollution, pesticides and most importantly recycling.
+- It is more important than ever to promote sustainability and eco-friendly activities within the younger generation, teaching to give back what they take.
+This is the perfect opportunity to teach your children to protect the planet by talking about pollution, pesticides and most importantly recycling.

 - Gardening with your children can also help them learn how to plan and organise, from measuring out the soil and counting the seeds to time management and what the best time of the year is to grow different plants.
 This can also increase their problem solving skills if any occur along their gardening journey.